 Over the last several years, I’ve written extensively about the importance of nutrition, physical activity, stress management, sleep, social connection, pleasure, and spending time outdoors.
 There’s no doubt that these factors are vital for all of us.

-But it’s also true that there are other factors that are just as important to our health, yet far less often considered.
+But it’s also true that other factors are just as important to our health, yet far less often considered.
 One of these is toxic burden.

-The toxins that adversely affect our health include chemicals (e.g., BPA, phthalates, pesticides), heavy metals (e.g., mercury, arsenic, lead, cadmium), and biotoxins (toxins produced by living organisms like mold, bacteria, dinoflagellates, and blue-green algae).
+The toxins that adversely affect our health include chemicals (e.g., bisphenol A, or BPA, phthalates, and pesticides), heavy metals (e.g., mercury, arsenic, lead, and cadmium), and biotoxins (toxins produced by living organisms like mold, bacteria, dinoflagellates, and blue-green algae).

 While this is surely a positive development, there are a number of misconceptions and misunderstandings about mold illness that I’d like to address in this article.
 So let’s get to it!

 Is the air quality in your home or workplace making you sick?
 If harmful biotoxins are present, it could be.
 Find out more about mold illness and learn how to prevent exposure. #healthylifestyle #chriskresser

 First, I’d like to explain more about what this condition is.
 What we often refer to as “mold illness” or “mold toxicity” is actually a comprehensive and multifaceted syndrome known as chronic inflammatory response syndrome, or CIRS.

 CIRS was originally defined by Dr. Ritchie Shoemaker, a former family physician in Maryland.
 (Dr. Shoemaker is now retired, but he is still actively involved in raising awareness and advancing the understanding of CIRS.)